Pottawattamie Promise is an Iowa West Foundation initiative designed to:

 Pottawattamie Promise is a unique collaboration, led by Iowa West Foundation, in partnership with Peter Kiewit Foundation and Iowa Western Community College.
 The participating school districts include two urban school districts (Council Bluffs Community Schools and Lewis Central Community Schools) and three rural school districts (Riverside, AHSTW and Tri-Center).

 Pottawattamie Promise students have higher high school and college grade point averages than their peers.
-The college retention rate from fall to spring for these students is 12 percent higher than that of other first-time, full-time students.
+The persistence rate for these students is TWICE that of other first-time, full-time students.
 The three-year college graduation rate is higher, too – 23 percent higher.

 Pottawattamie Promise and its students will help establish Pottawattamie County as a premier education community with a strong, trained workforce.